Transfers and Terminal Layout at Oslo Airport

 Schengen <-> Schengen or Non-Schengen <-> Non-Schengen

-When you fly from an international destination in the Schengen area and fly back to Schengen, you do not go through any checks.
-Your luggage will be automatically rechecked.
+When you fly from an international destination in the Schengen area and then fly back to Schengen, you do not go through any checks.
+Your luggage will be transferred automatically.

-Follow the "Connecting Flights" signs and you will go straight from the aircraft to the departure gate area.
+Follow the "Connecting Flights" signs and you will go straight from the aircraft to the departure gates.

 In this case, the transfer usually takes between 5 and 15 minutes.